 (1) A person who is authorised to intervene in any proceedings relating to an application may instead or in addition exercise that right by way of objection.

-(2) Where an application is required to be advertised a right to object to the application is conferred —
+(2) Where an application is required to be advertised, a right to object to the application is conferred on any person on any ground permitted by section 74.

-(a) in any case where an affected area is specified, on —

-(i) any resident of the affected area; and

-(ii) any person holding a Category A licence for premises which are, or are premises referred to in a licence granted under section 62 and are proposed to be, situated in the affected area,

-on any ground permitted by section 74; and

-(b) in relation to any application, on such persons, or persons of such a class, as may be —

-(i) prescribed; or

-(ii) specified by the licensing authority and defined in the advertisement required to be made relating to the application,

-on such of the grounds permitted under section 74 as may be so prescribed or specified.

-(3) For the purposes of subsection (2)(a)(i), the expression “resident” shall be taken to include any person or body of persons, corporate or unincorporate, who or which in the opinion of the licensing authority has a proper interest in the affected area, other than as a licensee, and is likely to be affected by the grant of the application.
+[(3) repealed]

-(4) Subject to subsections (5) and (6), an objection shall be made by lodging a notice in the prescribed form with the Director, not later than the day specified in the advertisements or notices relating to the application as the last day on which objections should be lodged.
+(4) Subject to subsections (5) and (6), an objection shall be made by lodging a notice with the Director in the form approved by the Director, not later than the day specified in the advertisements or notices relating to the application as the last day on which objections should be lodged.

-(4a) A person who lodges an objection under subsection (4) shall, unless the Director otherwise approves, serve a copy of the notice on the applicant.
+(4a) A person who lodges an objection under subsection (4) shall, unless the Director otherwise approves or section 30(4) applies, serve a copy of the notice on the applicant.

 (5) The Director may —